Aandavan Kattalai (2016 film): Production

 Following the release of Kaaka Muttai (2015), director M. Manikandan revealed in July 2015 that he would direct Vijay Sethupathi in a film to be produced by G. N. Anbu Chezhiyan of Gopuram Films.
 Manikandan and Sethupathi had known each other before they entered the Tamil film industry and had regularly collaborated for independent short films.
 However, Manikandan only began work on the film a year later, after finishing Kuttrame Thandanai (2016).
 The film's title was revealed as Aandavan Kattalai, after a 1964 film.
 Ritika Singh was signed on as the lead actress, only a month after the release of her first film Irudhi Suttru (2016).
 Manikandan revealed that Aandavan Kattalai would be a "light-hearted entertainer that throws the spotlight on discrepancies in the passport issuing structure" and the problems common people face because of that, noting that unlike Kaaka Muttai, it would be more realistic but still entertaining.
 The film began production in early March 2016 at Kilpauk, Chennai and progressed swiftly throughout the city.
 The final schedule was shot in a studio resembling an embassy in Chennai during May 2016.
 Filming wrapped in July 2016.

 Soundtrack

 The music of Aandavan Kattalai was composed by K. The album was released on 12 September 2016.
-Karthik Srinivasan of Milliblog wrote, "Aandavan Kattalai's music has a wacky appeal".
+Karthik of Milliblog wrote, "Aandavan Kattalai's music has a wacky appeal".